slowjams/CLR-via-C-/zReworks/z21_Rework-The Managed Heap and Garbage Collection.md

 }
 ```

 `MyClass` doesn't need a finalizer anymore, since it doesn't own any unmanaged resource.
-As a consequence, it's not required to implement the full Dipose pattern.
+As a consequence, it's not required to implement the full Dipose pattern (still need to implement `IDisposable`).

 The first thing to notice about the `SafeHandle` class is that it is derived from `CriticalFinalizerObject`, which is defined in the `System.Runtime.ConstrainedExecution` namespace.
 The CLR treats this class and classes derived from it in a very special manner.
 In particular, the CLR endows this class with three cool features: